thoddnn/ComfyUI-MLX/README.md

 - SDXL models support
 - Loading models from local file
-- Build more MLX based nodes for common workflows
+- Build more MLX based nodes for common workflows (based on your requests)
 - Add support for more sampler and scheduler
-Pock

 ## License

 ComfyUI MLX Nodes is released under the MIT License.
 See [LICENSE](LICENSE) for more details.